leanghok120/Comfi/README.md

 - [ ] code the frontend for profile page
 - [x] code the frontend for signin/signup page
 - [ ] connect frontend to backend
-- github oauth is working but user is not being saved to db